 After the war he returned to New South Wales, and worked as a carpenter.
 He and his wife Dora did not have children.

 4. A book full of poems and drawings

-Autograph books were key to us finding the names of soldiers who had been to the hospital.
-We could not like so many projects look for names on grave stones, as out of the 29,000 patients only 164 died.
-So we were delighted when David Adams generously donated an autograph book full of drawings, ditties and poems along with the signature and sometimes the date and regiment.
+Autograph books are key to us finding the names of soldiers who had been to the hospital.
+We can not like so many projects look for names on grave stones, as out of the 29,000 patients only 164 died.
+So we are delighted David Adams generously donated an autograph book full of drawings, ditties and poems along with the signature and sometimes the date and regiment.